YugenExperience/CapStoneProject/index.md

 After the rides table was created in PostGreSQL, it contained nearly 5 million unique data points!

-Since my business task was to identify use patterns in casual users vs. full members, I determined that the data would allow the following comparisons for analysis:
+Since my business task was to identify use patterns in casual users vs. full members, I determined that the data would allow the following dimensions for analysis:

 1.)
+Time Comparisons
+  * day_of_week
+  * month_to_month
+  * season_to_season

+2.)
+Membership Comparisons
+  * Casual vs Member

+3.)
+Bike Type Comparisons
+  * Docked
+  * classic
+  * Electric

+---
 ## Deliverable 5:
 #### Supporting visualizations and key findings

+Under Construction!
+---
 ## Deliverable 6:
 #### My top three recommendations based on my analysis